The Russians Are Loving Trump‘s Latest Harebrained Idea

 President Donald J. Trump has announced the U.S. intends to exit the “Open Skies” treaty.
 The 34-nation agreement allows the United States, Russia and other countries to conduct observation flights over each other’s territories in the interests of transparency and international security.

-Speaking to reporters about Russia’s violations of the treaty, Trump said: “We’re going to pull out, and they’re going to come back and want to make a deal.
+Speaking to reporters, Trump said: “We’re going to pull out, and they’re going to come back and want to make a deal.
 We’ve had a very good relationship lately with Russia.”

-While the Trump administration is citing Russia’s violations of the agreement as the main reason for the U.S. withdrawal, Russian experts and government officials believe that the abrupt decision is rooted in Trump’s desire to throw all international treaties out the window in pursuit of a bigger, better deal.
+While the Trump administration is citing Russia’s various violations of the agreement as the main reason for the U.S. withdrawal, Russian experts and government officials believe that the abrupt decision is rooted in Trump’s desire to throw all international treaties out the window in pursuit of a bigger, better deal which he can claim to pursue during his election campaign even if it comes to nothing.

 Such flippant methods may work for reality television, but tend to backfire in real life.
 Case in point, Trump's gambit with Iran, where U.S withdrawal from the nuclear deal led to the expansion of Tehran’s nuclear stockpile.

-Now that Trump reportedly is toying with the idea of resuming nuclear testing, the Kremlin intends to take full advantage of that harebrained idea.
+Now that Trump reportedly is toying with the idea of resuming nuclear testing as well, the Kremlin intends to take full advantage of that harebrained idea.

 Instead of playing along with Trump’s dangerous brinkmanship, Russia may pull out of the Comprehensive Nuclear-Test-Ban Treaty altogether.
 Alexei Fenenko, an associate professor of global politics at Moscow State University, told the state media outlet RIA Novosti that such a withdrawal would be “beneficial for Russia, since the collapse of this treaty would cause colossal damage to the United States of America.”
 State media outlet Vesti surmised that such a move would obliterate all of Washington’s efforts and decades-long investments in the nuclear ban treaty.